broadinstitute/ml4h/README.md

 brew cask install google-cloud-sdk
 ```

+Make sure you have [configured your development environment](https://cloud.google.com/api-gateway/docs/configure-dev-env#prerequisites).
+In particular, you will probably have to complete the steps to [prepare the Google Cloud CLI](https://cloud.google.com/api-gateway/docs/configure-dev-env#preparing_the_for_deployment) and [enable the required Google services](https://cloud.google.com/api-gateway/docs/configure-dev-env#enabling_required_services).

 ## Setting up a remote VM
 To create a VM without a GPU run:
 ```